White Paper

 Deflation Paradox.
 As Bitcoin's price has risen relative to fiat, holders are incentivized to hoard rather than spend.
 Having learned the lesson of the infamous Bitcoin pizza transaction, nearly everyone in the space treats the currency as a speculative asset, buying and holding rather than using it for daily purchases.
 This directly contradicts Bitcoin's stated purpose of creating “a peer-to-peer version of electronic cash.”

-Therefore, a new system is needed, one built from the start to solve both paradoxes while addressing the deeper problem underneath: the structural invisibility of the human contributions that hold society together.
+Therefore, a new system is needed, one built from the start to solve both paradoxes while addressing the deeper problem underneath: the structural invisibility of the human contributions that hold society together, especially as AI and robotics dramatically shift the demand for labor.
 That system is the Alignment Economy.

 It is not communism; wealth differences persist based on the value each person contributes.
 It is not capitalism as currently practiced; a daily allocation ensures a floor of economic participation for every verified human.
 It is something new; a coordination framework designed for an era in which the tools of production are increasingly automated, and the most essential human contributions are those that hold society together.